 Sahwa Elbagir, Amir Elshafie, Johan Rönnelid

-The world’s highest rates of stillbirths are found in sub-Saharan Africa.
-The anti-phospholipid syndrome (APS) is characterized by thromboses and severe pregnancy complications.
+The World’s highest rates of stillbirths are found in sub-Saharan Africa.
+The anti-phospholipid syndrome (APS) is characterised by thromboses and severe pregnancy complications.
 APS is associated with anti-phospholipid antibodies, and often related to systemic lupus erythematosus (SLE) a disease with a very strong female preponderance and increased pregnancy risk.
-We perform comparative studies between Sudanese and Swedish patients with SLE and APS.
+We perform comparative studies between Sudanese and Swedish patients with APS.

-In both Sudanese projects we compare clinical manifestations, autoantibody profiles, and genes (HLA and Genome Wide Association Studies).
+In all Sudanese projects we compare clinical manifestations, autoantibody profiles, and genes (HLA and Genome Wide Association Studies).